 What Happens When a Product Kills Someone?

 Product manufacturers can be held liable for fatal injuries in wrongful death cases.
 In Ohio, these claims must be brought by the representative of the deceased’s estate.
+In some wrongful death product liability cases, courts may also award punitive damages if the defendant's conduct was especially reckless or intentional, serving to punish and deter such egregious behavior.

 Is a Product Liability Case the Same as a Class Action Lawsuit?